dob/auctionhouse/README.md

     npm install -g truffle     // if not already installed truffle serve

 You'll need to either be running a local ethereum node, or be using an Ethereum browser like Mist or Metamask.
-Point your Ethereum browser at the Morden TestNet.
+Point your Ethereum browser at the Ropsten TestNet.

 Access your locally running app at `http://localhost:8080`